 Lois has treated in a variety of settings with vast experience in orthopaedics and sports medicine.
 She has evaluated and progressed Division I NCAA athletes at Northwestern University throughout the fall season through post-surgical management, pre/post practice, in preparation for and following game day, and during non-contact practice drills.
 Lois was inspired to receive her strength and conditioning specialist certification after spending numerous hours with the strength and conditioning coaches to modify and assess mechanics in order to prevent injuries.
 She has wide-ranging experience with concussion management and safe return to play with a step-wise graded approach to pin point the various sources of symptom provocation.
 Lois has trained under advanced orthopaedic specialists while providing video movement analysis, personalized exercise programs to target muscle imbalances, and hands on manual techniques.

 When she is not in the clinic, Lois enjoys spending time with family and friends, rooting on the Cubs or Notre Dame Football, playing beach volleyball, and going to the beach or park with her black lab named Clark.

-Mary Kate and Lois utilized their skills as former collegiate and high school athletes to develop the knowledge base and skills necessary to run a unique and growing clinic.
+Mary Kate, Lois and Maya utilized their skills as former collegiate and high school athletes to develop the knowledge base and skills necessary to run a unique and growing clinic.
 Mary Kate has the mindset of an elite athlete and implements similar practices into her business to not only provide quality physical therapy, but unmatched education and customer service.
 Mary Kate has lead a team of 6 employees through the first 2.5 years of a new business and continues to pursue avenues that will keep physical therapy relevant as health care changes and the need for technology is integrated into healthcare.
 She is willing to take risks and is always looking for the X-Factor that will keep her and her team ahead of the game.